logo

 An efficient tree reconstruction method (IQPNNI) is introduced to reconstruct a phylogenetic tree based on DNA or amino acid sequence data.
 Our approach combines various fast algorithms to generate a list of potential candidate trees.
 The key ingredient is the definition of so-called important quartets (IQs), which allow the computation of an intermediate tree in O(n^2) time for n sequences.
 The resulting tree is then further optimized by applying the nearest neighbor interchange (NNI) operation.
 Subsequently a random fraction of the sequences is deleted from the best tree found so far.
 The deleted sequences are then re-inserted in the smaller tree using the important quartet puzzling (IQP) algorithm.
 These steps are repeated several times and the best tree, with respect to the likelihood criterion, is considered as the inferred phylogenetic tree.
 Moreover, we suggest a rule, which indicates when to stop the search.

-We are pleased to announce that IQPNNI 3.3 has come out with some important features like easier non-parametric bootstrap.
-It also fixed some important bugs from IQPNNI version 3.2.
-Therefore, we strongly recommend you to download and install this new version.
+We are pleased to announce that IQPNNI 3.3.2 has come out with some important bug-fixes and new features:

 Please read the User Manual (or in PDF format) carefully before using IQPNNI the first time or when you upgrade the new version!